The U.S. Department of State's Bureau of International Narcotics and Law Enforcement Affairs (INL)

 Trainings, workshops, and meetings that would typically have been conducted in-person have continued virtually, and the CBSI-Connect distance learning platform has proved useful in facilitating virtual learning and collaboration.
 NCSC also shared information with the Caribbean chief justices on COVID-19 responses by U.S. and regional courts and the use of technology to ensure access to justice continues during the pandemic.

 One such meeting is a monthly virtual judicial KIT for judges and magistrates throughout the Caribbean where participants can raise concerns and challenges related to effective court implementation during COVID restrictions, and brainstorm and share solutions with their regional counterparts.
-DPP and AG offices have also agreed to participate in virtual training programs.
+Use of technology including videoconferencing and virtual platforms have facilitated court hearings and emergency procedures in criminal cases.
+These court led solutions have allowed judges, prosecutors, prisons, and defense attorneys to deliver justice in the face of the COVID-19 pandemic.

 57% of total participants were female